 What is a termite surety bond?

-Let’s say that you require a termite treatment from a local pest control company.
+Let's say that you require termite treatment from a local pest control company.
 After completion of work, you notice that your termites are gone.
 But suddenly, in just a week’s time, your termite problem reappears.
 For sure, you would not be a happy camper at all.
-You may be getting in contact with the pest control company immediately and requesting for retreatment.
+You may be getting in contact with the pest control company immediately and requesting retreatment.

 A termite bond, also coined as a termite protection contract, is a guarantee or form of insurance against this type of unexpected service problems.
-Instead of paying for a termite treatment, a homeowner pays what is essentially called a retainer fee which is the dollar amount for a specified time to control the termites on the property.
+Instead of paying for termite treatment, a homeowner pays what is essentially called a retainer fee which is the dollar amount for a specified time to control the termites on the property.
 If there is a termite infestation reoccurrence one or two weeks later, the pest control company would also return.
 If termites do not come back during the specified period, the company would not have to provide its services for the second time.

 The bond also lists down the type of treatment and its frequency the company would be providing and may include repair and treatment guarantees at no additional cost.
 Furthermore, all states require pest control companies to post a surety bond to comply with all local, state, and federal laws regarding pesticide application.

 This type of commercial bond classifies under the pest control company bond; it works the same way as the bond ensures that the company or operator will apply chemicals correctly and in exact quantities.